-- Remove the thru bolts installed in 2b.
-Place the cover over the motor bracket and install the four (4) 3/8"X4" bolts.
-Tighten the bolts systematically, alternating diagonally across the cover. - 7.
-After the bolts are "snugged up", make sure the impeller is not binding by inserting a 5/32" hex wrench into the locking collar and moving it left to right.
+- Place the cover over the motor bracket and install the two (2) 3/ 8"X4" bolts (#19), and two (2) nuts (#20).
+Stainless steel models require four (4) nuts (#20).
+Tighten the bolts and/or nuts systematically, alternating diagonally across the cover. - After the bolts and/or nuts are "snugged up", make sure the impeller is not binding by inserting a 5/32" hex wrench into the locking collar and moving it left to right.
 The shaft should rotate with little or no resistance.
 If the shaft will not turn, loosen the bolts equally until the impeller moves freely.

-Proceed to section 4G Testing and Final Adjustment.
+Proceed to section 4l Testing and Final Adjustment.